 With its haunting music and mesmerizing cast, Season 1 follows a cast of women, seemingly perfect from the outside, while a murder investigation takes place.

-In Season 2, Meryl Streep joins the cast.
+In Season 2, Meryl Streep joined the cast.
 Shreek!

 How to Watch: HBO